NuGet/Home/designs/RestoreAndBuildCompatibility.md

 * The flip side is that we prefer that customers use consistent versions of the tooling, so going this direction has the added benefit of consolidating tooling for our customers.
 * We can get the warning with only a build tasks change.

-Option 3 - Define a new compatibility version
+Define a new compatibility version

 Pros: